paire-tech/paire-deep-psma-submission/README.md

 The challenge is hosted by [Grand Challenge](https://deep-psma.grand-challenge.org/).
 You can find more documentation and details on [how to test and deploy your container](https://grand-challenge.org/documentation/test-and-deploy-your-container/), specifically [how to add the algorithm](https://grand-challenge.org/documentation/add-the-algorithm/) and [how to link a github repository to the algorithm](https://grand-challenge.org/documentation/linking-a-github-repository-to-your-algorithm/).

-> [!IMPORTANT]
-> This repository is linked to the DEEP PSMA Grand Challenge submission page to automatically update the algorithm when a new version is tagged. <br> **Do not add any sensitive information to this repository.**

 <br>

 ## ⚡ Quick Access <a name="quick-links" />